ale-seme/Soldering_Projects/CAI-269-LED-FM-Radio/README.md

 - **Troubleshooting**: One of the challenging (but fun) parts of the project was troubleshooting when things didn't work as expected.
 A few times, I had to re-solder connections and adjust the component placement.

+- **Conceptual Knowledge**: I gained insight into critical concepts such as demodulation, tuning, SNR, and bandwidth, all of which are fundamental to the performance and functionality of FM radios.

 ## Reflections

-While assembling this kit, I not only improved my soldering skills but also gained a deeper appreciation for the history and technology behind something as common as an FM radio.
+While assembling this kit, I not only improved my soldering skills but also gained a deeper appreciation for the technology behind something as common as an FM radio.
+This project was designed to be educational, emphasizing hands-on practice with soldering techniques.

 This project was just the beginning, and I’m looking forward to continuing to improve my soldering abilities with more challenging projects in the future.

----